Louis Pienaar: Independence celebrations

 Namibia's Independence Day celebrations took place in the Windhoek Sports Stadium on 21 March 1990.
 Numerous international representatives attended, including 20 heads of state, and the arrival of Nelson Mandela, who had just been released from prison, caused excitement among the 30,000 spectators.
 United Nations Secretary-General, Javier Pérez de Cuéllar, and the President of South Africa, F W de Klerk, jointly conferred independence on Namibia.
 AG Pienaar formally handed over power to the president of SWAPO, Sam Nujoma, who was then sworn in as the first President of Namibia.

 Government minister

-In 1990, on his return to South Africa, Louis Pienaar was nominated to be Minister of Education in President F W de Klerk's government where he was responsible for the dismantling of the structures of apartheid.
-From May 1992 until April 1993, Pienaar was Minister for Internal Affairs.
+In 1990, on his return to South Africa, Louis Pienaar was nominated to be the Minister of Education in President F W de Klerk's government, where he was to be responsible for the dismantling of the structures of apartheid.
+From May 1992 until April 1993, Pienaar was the Minister for Internal Affairs.

 Death

 Pienaar died at his residence in Cape Town on 5 November 2012.